Imartino4/holbertonschool-printf/README.md

 	Output: There is a 35 % chance of rain

-5- Converting a int to binary
+5- Convert int to binary
 <pre><code>int main(void)
 {
 	int i = 777;